ZongruSun/Music---Composite-Mood-Genre/README.md

-Human is always self-conflicted, so the artwork.....
+Human is always self-conflicted, so the artwork.....\
-For example, from the song "Wake me up when september ends" and "Summertime Sadness", we can feel the sadness of summer passing but also some hope inside.
+Let's start with solo I created below, can you tell me what's your feeling?\

-Therefore, the single mood genres, which are used by Spotify and Apple Music, cannot capture our true feelings - the most import for Art
+Yes, so the single mood genres, which are used by Spotify and Apple Music, cannot capture our true feelings - the most import for Art
 Now, here comes this project